Rekyt/bnfimage/README.md

 #>  $ @context   : chr "http://iiif.io/api/presentation/2/context.json"
 ```

+## Related projects

+[`gargallica`](GuillaumePressiat/gargallica) is a collection of script
+and functions to retrieve data from the regular Gallica API.

 ## Code of Conduct

 Please note that the `bnfimage` project is released with a [Contributor